marcelo-morales/FPSE-FinalProject/README.md

 # Numerade

-Numerafe a web app that uses machine learning to recognize written numbers to compute an operation, similar to a calculator.
+Numerade a web app that uses machine learning to recognize written numbers to compute an operation, similar to a calculator.
 For instance, the user will use their mouse to draw the number “2”, then press a button for “+” and then draw the number “2”, press “=”, and our web app will display  “4.”
 We will preliminarily support the four operations of addition, subtraction, multiplication, and division.
 In addition, our machine learning model will be very well trained to read in any kind of variation of a numerical number, using the [mnist](https://github.com/datapythonista/mnist) dataset.

 GitHub Repo URL: https://github.com/marcelo-morales/FPSE-FinalProject